arrow_back

 Students should be generally familiar with the basic concepts of conversational AI.
 Before you start the lab, read through these Sample Transcripts to get an idea of what client transcripts might look like.
 Often the first step in creating an agent is to read through client transcripts and/or other contextual data to understand the use case and specific business requirements.

-This Lab builds upon the basic Flight Booker agent developed in Dialogflow CX: Bot Building Basics.
+This Lab builds upon the basic Flight Booker agent developed in Conversational Agents: Bot Building Basics.
 Instructions to restore the previously built Flight Booker agent are described in the next section.

 Setup and requirements